Last Updated on March 6, 2026 by Maged kamel

 ASD design procedure for τb.

-For the ASD design, we will estimate kA and KB for column AB The same procedure as we have estimated earlier will be repeated, and check whether the column is elastic or inelastic for Kl/rx>= 4.71*Sqrt(E/Fy).
+For the ASD design, we will estimate kA and KB for column AB.
+The same procedure as we estimated earlier will be repeated, and the column will be checked to determine whether it is elastic or inelastic for Kl/rx >= 4.71*Sqrt(E/Fy).

 Based on the estimation, we will find that the column is inelastic, so we need to find τb.

 In the ASD calculation, we have D = 35.50 kips and L = 142.0 kips.
-Pt = 35.50 + 142.0 = 35.50+142.0=177.50 kips
+Pt = 35.50 + 142.0 = 35.50+142.0=177.50 kips.

 We check if αPr/Pns < 0.50; then τb = 1, α equals 1.60, Pr is Ptotal, which equals 177.50 kips, and Pns is the yield load, which equals A*Fy = 9.71*(50) = 485.50 kips.